-For both APOGEE-N and APOGEE-S, light is transmitted from the 2.5-m Sloan Foundation Telescope focal plane to the pseudo-slit within the cryogenically cooled instrument, located in the adjacent warm support building, via 300 low-OH ("dry") fused silica fibers which have a 2″ field of view on the sky.
-Each of the 300 fiber runs consist of two fiber assemblies connected in series.
+For both APOGEE-N and APOGEE-S, light is transmitted from the telescope focal plane to the pseudo-slit within the cryogenically cooled instrument via 300 low-OH ("dry") fused silica fibers which have a 2$''$(N)/1.3$''$(S) field of view on the sky.
+Each of the 300 fiber runs consist of fiber assemblies connected in series.
 A 2-m fiber run (so-called "fiber harness") goes from the plug plate to a "gang-connector" at the bottom of the plug plate cartridges, which are mounted to the telescope.
 Multiple cartridges are used throughout the night to observe different parts of the sky and each cartridge has its own set of 300 fiber harnesses.
-An innovative gang-connector allows the simultaneous connection of all 300 fibers from a specific cartridge to the single 40-m fiber run (“fiber link”) which transmits the light from the telescope and cartridges over to the adjacent building and into the apogee spectrograph.
-To avoid throughput losses from the use of another fiber coupling, the fibers are fed through an epoxy-sealed vacuum feed-through without break at the cryostat wall.
-Lastly, fibers which make up the fiber link terminate at the instrument pseudo-slit inside the cryogenically cooled instrument.
+The innovative gang-connector allows the simultaneous connection of all 300 fibers from a specific cartridge to the single set of fibers ("fiber link") that transmits the light from the telescope and cartridges into the spectrographs.
+To avoid throughput losses from the use of another fiber coupling, the fibers are fed through an epoxy-sealed vacuum feed-through without a break at the cryostat wall.
+Lastly, the ends of the fibers that make up the fiber link terminate at the instrument pseudo-slit inside the cryogenically cooled instrument.
 This pseudo-slit forms the "object" of the spectrograph.
 The job of the spectrograph optics is to reimage the fiber tips, whose light is dispersed by gratings, onto detectors that record the spectra of the survey targets.

 An 'uncorrected' Schmidt camera, used in reverse, collimates the light of each of the fibers.
-Thus the fiber tips are carefully positioned on a curved pseudo-slit.
-The pseudo-slit and spherical collimator have a common center of curvature near the system pupil which is also the approximate position of the spectrograph grating.
+The fiber tips are carefully positioned on a curved pseudo-slit and the pseudo-slit and spherical collimator have a common center of curvature near the system pupil which is also the approximate position of the spectrograph grating.
 The design is on-axis so the pseudo-slit is an obscuration in the collimated beam.
 Two-fold mirrors are used for efficient packaging of the optics train within the cryostat.

-The dispersive optic is a transmissive 3-panel mosaic Volume Phase Holographic (VPH) grating fabricated by Kaiser Optical Systems Inc., the first ever of its kind deployed in a cryogenic astronomical instrument (note for APOGEE-S, there is a slight departure in that the VPH is 2-panel).
-Due to its size the grating area of the VPH was recorded in multiple steps (panels) and then processed and capped as a single unit.
-A challenging 6-element refractive camera fabricated by New England Optical Systems focuses the various wavelengths of light onto the detectors.
-The camera features elements of mono-crystalline silicon and fused silica, the largest of which are nearly 400 mm diameter.
+The dispersive optic is a transmissive 3-panel mosaic Volume Phase Holographic (VPH) grating fabricated by Kaiser Optical Systems Inc., the first-ever of its kind deployed in a cryogenic astronomical instrument (note for APOGEE-S, there is a slight departure in that the VPH is 2-panel).
+Due to its size, the grating area of the VPH was recorded in multiple steps (panels) and then processed and capped as a single unit.
+A 6-element refractive camera fabricated by New England Optical Systems focuses the various wavelengths of light onto the detectors.
+The camera is composed of mono-crystalline silicon and fused silica elements, the largest of which are nearly 400 mm diameter.
 Three JWST H2RG near-infrared detectors, on-loan from the University of Arizona, are mounted side-by-side to record the blue, middle and red portions of the spectrum.
 An Astronomical Research Camera (so-called Leach) controller operates all three detectors in sample-up-the-ramp mode.